kevindiu-kinto/dotfiles/README.md

 # Development Environment Dotfiles

 A comprehensive Docker-based development environment with Arch Linux, optimized for Go development and general programming tasks.
-Features **lightning-fast builds** with intelligent caching.
+Features **lightning-fast builds** with intelligent caching and **automated container entry**.

 ## ⚡ TL;DR - Get Started in 30 Seconds